What are rural skills?

-Traditional rural skills such as dry-stone walling and hedgelaying have played an important role over time in moulding the distinctive and unique landscape of the Cotswolds AONB that we see around us today.
-However the significant change in land management practices over the past century has resulted in many of these features being left neglected and falling into disrepair.
+Traditional rural skills like dry stone walling, hedgelaying, coppicing, charcoaling, blacksmithing, horse-logging, spinning and weaving, stone carving, and green woodworking are a precious part of the history of our landscape.
+Many of these skills have played an important role in shaping the distinctive and unique appearance of the Cotswolds.
+Changes in land management practices over the past century have sadly resulted in many of these features being left untended and falling into disrepair.